Shut out and harassed, young professionals who defy gender stereotypes are struggling to get ahead at work

 Those who do enter white-collar work face a hidden glass ceiling.
 Advocates and researchers say that even with equal qualifications, they are treated less seriously, denied employment or promotions, and effectively barred from executive positions.
 Some encounter physical and sexual assault.

 In the public sector, they are forced to wear clothes and uniforms that match their birth gender.
-The hierarchical nature of the organizations also works against them, since they are perceived as being less conservative than their colleagues.
+The hierarchical nature of the organisations also works against them, since they are perceived as being less conservative than their colleagues.

 FORCED INTO A BOX